Nacho (1983 TV series)

 Nacho is a 1983 Venezuelan telenovela produced and broadcast on Venevision.
 It is a sequel to the 1982 telenovela Ligia Elena written by César Miguel Rondón.
 Alba Roversi and Guillermo Dávila reprised their roles from Ligia Elena as the main protagonists.

 Plot

-Ignacio Ramón Nacho Gamboa is now a famous and loved musician.
-But the struggles of having too much fame and fortune threaten to ruin his relationship with Ligia Elena.
-Nacho's new talent manager, Carlota Leonardo, is a calculating and manipulative woman who wants to win over Nacho and will do everything in her power to separate him from Ligia Elena.
+Ignacio Ramón "Nacho" Gamboa becomes a successful musician, but his growing fame and fortune create challenges in his relationship with Ligia Elena.
+His new talent manager, Carlota Leonardo, attempts to interfere in their relationship and seeks to separate them.